panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 export const concat = (paramA, paramB) => paramA + paramB;
 ```

-This way of using ES modules is *static*: meaning that the dependencies between modules is known at compile time.
+`import { concat } from './concatModule'` way of using ES modules is *static*: meaning that the dependencies between modules are known at compile time.

-While static importing works in most of the situations, sometimes you'd like to safe client's bandwidth
-and load modules conditionally.
+While static importing works in most situations, sometimes you'd like to save the client's bandwidth and load modules conditionally.

-To make it happen you can use the new dynamic importing of modules using `import` syntax in a different way: like a function.
-This feature is
-a standard JavaScript language feature starting ES2020.
+To make it happen you can use the new dynamic importing of modules using `import(pathToModule)` syntax in a different way: as a function.
+Dynamic import is a JavaScript language feature starting ES2020.

 Let's see how dynamic import works.